PizzaHut.com

 Placement was a key consideration.
 We tested positions above and below the fold to ensure the module was discoverable without pushing deals too far down the page.
 Some stakeholders worried this could affect conversions, which we later validated through data.

-The winning direction: the localization ribbon
+The winning direction: localization ribbon

 After several iterations, the ”localization ribbon” emerged as the strongest direction — a lightweight, visible prompt for non-remembered users to start their order without interrupting their browsing.